Why take an Italy driving holiday with kids?

 Just to the west of Perugia is Citta della Domenica.
 I’ve yet to visit this Disney-esque theme park but I’ve heard it’s popular with small children: apparently you’ll come across Snow White, Sleeping Beauty and Pinocchio plus there’s a steam train and petting zoo.
 If you fancy something a little more grown up (well, a lot more grown up), pay a visit to Montefalco.
 Known as the balcony of Umbria due to its impressive views over the valleys below, Montefalco is home to the Sagrantino grape which makes a particularly delicious red wine.
 Perhaps bribe your children with a trip to Citta della Domenica in exchange for a visit to a few vineyards in this unmissable part of Umbria.
 Lunch in the town should also be on your list.

-Where to stay in Umbria
+Where to stay in Umbria with kids

 Palazzo Gastaldo, near Gubbio